Curvettes and clusters of infinitely near points: Introduction

-The aim of this paper is to deal with some topics---not totally covered by the literature---related to the process of embedded resolution of a curve defined over an arbitrary field, in the fashion of \cite{kiyek}.
 The paper goes as follows.
 We recall in Section \ref{sec:gral} the main concepts and results of the theory of regular local rings of dimension two.
-In Section \ref{sec:prox} we introduce the notions of cluster of infinitely near points and proximity matrix, the latter being a useful tool to encode the proximity relations in the cluster introduced by Du Val in \cite{duval}.
-Such a matrix has to do with intersection relations among components of exceptional divisors created in the resolution process, as we show in Section \ref{sec:inter}; in particular, we express the intersection matrix in terms of the cluster (Proposition \ref{prop:intmatrix}).
+Our main result in this section is to describe the discrete valuation of rank $2$ defined by a regular local two-dimensional ring $R$ and by a homogeneous prime ideal of height $1$ of the graded ring of $R$ in terms of some multiplicities occurring in the set of infinitely near points.
+In Section \ref{sec:prox} we state the notions of cluster of infinitely near points and proximity matrix, the latter being a useful tool to encode the proximity relations in the cluster introduced by Du Val in \cite{duval}.
+Such a matrix has to do with the intersection relations among components of exceptional divisors created by successive blow-ups of closed points, as we show in Section \ref{sec:inter}; in particular, we express the intersection matrix in terms of the cluster (Theorem \ref{prop:intmatrix}).
 Section \ref{sec:HN} is devoted to describe some numerical invariants concerning the resolution (the so-called characteristic data) as in \cite{russell} was done for algebroid curves, and an appropriate machinery to read them off (the Hamburger-Noether tableau).
-Finally, Sections \ref{sec:cur} and \ref{sec:approx} are devoted to show the existence and main properties of curvettes (terminology introduced by Deligne in \cite[p.13]{deligne}; it refers to normal-crossing curves at smooth points of the exceptional divisor) by means of the Hamburger-Noether tableau (cf. \ref{prop:curvette}, \ref{cor:curvette}, \ref{prop:curvette2}).
-The Hamburger-Noether tableau is an instance of the Hamburger-Noether algorithm proposed in \cite{russell}, well-known in the study of the algebroid curves (see also \cite{campillo} in case of algebraically closed fields; more general set-up can be founded in \cite{rybo}).
-In particular, we show in our more general context that curvettes are basically the same objects as the approximations described by Russell in \cite{russell} for algebroid curves (see \ref{prop:709}, \ref{prop:711}).
+Finally, Sections \ref{sec:cur} and \ref{sec:approx} are devoted to show the existence and main properties of the curvettes by means of the Hamburger-Noether tableau (cf. Theorem \ref{prop:curvette}, Corollary \ref{cor:curvette}, Proposition \ref{prop:curvette2}).
+The Hamburger-Noether tableau is a device that contains the most relevant data arising from the Hamburger-Noether algorithm proposed in \cite{russell}.
+It is well-known in the study of the algebroid curves (see also \cite{campillo} in case of algebraically closed fields; more general set-up can be founded in \cite{rybo}).
+In particular, we show in our more general context that curvettes are basically the same objects as the approximations described by Russell in \cite{russell} for algebroid curves (see Proposition \ref{prop:709}, Theorem \ref{prop:711}).

-An important observation for the whole paper is that the ground field of the curve does not play any role in any of the reasonings we do.
+An important observation for the whole paper is that the ground field of the curve does not play any role in most of the reasonings we do.

+Along this paper we will denote by $\mathbb{N}$ the set of positive integer numbers, and by $\mathbb{N}_0$ the set of nonnegative integer numbers.